Stonelinks/resume/lucas_doyle_resume.md

+###MUJIN Inc.

+Software engineer

+Bunkyo-ku, Tokyo, Japan, Fall 2012 - Present

+Designed and implemented the web interface to MUJIN's revolutionary industrial robotics motion planning software.
+Wrote the javascript clent library that uses MUJIN's RESTful API to power its products.

 ###Harvard-Smithsonian Center for Astrophysics

 Automations Programmer / Engineer

-Cambridge, MA., Summer 2009 - Present
+Cambridge, MA, Summer 2009 - Present

 Designed, constructed and programmed an experimental X-ray optic production facility.
 Wrote intuitive software to simplify fabrication of X-ray optics in multiple production scenarios.
 Designed sample manipulation hardware and a high strength production chamber mount using CAD.
 Saved time and lowered costs by developing a more efficient shutter controller now used on all production chambers in the lab.
 Worked closely with physicists, component vendors, machinists and other key stakeholders to complete project on time.
 Supervised a high school student to characterize potential optic substrates with a high precision 3D profilemeter.

-###Anybots, Inc.
+###Anybots Inc.

 Robotics Intern

-Mountain View, CA., Summer 2011
+Mountain View, CA, Summer 2011

 Solely designed and authored Anystats, a tool to statistically track, analyze and prioritize events from thousands of logs from a fleet of telepresence robots.
 Saved time by cross referencing event data with customer information and known bugs to dispatch engineering and support teams effectively.
 Also implemented UI features for touchscreen on forehead of robot, namely a dashboard to display internal robot device status and connectivity, as well as a call screen to allow users to answer or deny calls made to their telepresence robot.